 Getting Compensation for Car Accidents in South Carolina

 Since South Carolina uses an at-fault insurance system, you have to file a claim against the driver who hit you to get compensation.
 Only if you have additional PIP or MedPay coverage can you get damages from your own insurance after a crash.
 However, you may be able to sue for injuries instead of relying on insurance.

 Talk to a Columbia personal injury lawyer about your car accident injury case.
 There may be some cases where an attorney can negotiate with the insurance companies and get you the compensation you need without a lawsuit.
 In other cases, the only way to get the damages you deserve might be to skip the insurance claim and take your case to court.

 Call Our South Carolina Car Accident Lawyers Today

-For a free case evaluation, call the South Carolina car accident attorneys at Burriss Ridgeway Injury Lawyers.
+For a free case evaluation, call the Lexington personal injury lawyers at Burriss Ridgeway Injury Lawyers.
 Our phone number is (803) 451-4000.